arielherself/espresso/README.raw.md

 The Biden administration said it will send 31 <strong>Abrams tanks</strong> to <strong>Ukraine</strong>, following Germany’s decision to dispatch 14 of its <strong>Leopard tanks</strong>.
 President Joe Biden announced a $400m package that will also include eight M88 recovery vehicles, which can tow the Abrams.
 Germany’s [move](https://www.economist.com/leaders/2023/01/25/nato-members-are-right-to-send-tanks-to-ukraine)—taken after much dithering—allows Poland and other countries to export their German-made Leopards.

+<strong>Meta</strong> said it would soon restore <strong>Donald Trump’s</strong> Facebook and Instagram accounts, two years after suspending him from the social-media platforms for stoking the Capitol riot on January 6th 2021.
+His risk to public safety has “sufficiently receded”, said the firm.
+Lawyers for America’s former president—who is [mounting a third run for office](https://www.economist.com/united-states/2022/11/16/of-course-donald-trump-is-running-again)—had lobbied for his reinstatement: Facebook has previously been a valuable fundraising tool.

 A court in Moscow upheld an order from <strong>Russia’s justice ministry</strong> to dissolve the <strong>Moscow Helsinki Group</strong> in the government’s continued [crackdown on civil society](https://www.economist.com/europe/2022/01/01/memorial-a-seminal-human-rights-group-in-russia).
 Judges said that the humanitarian group had violated legal requirements by operating outside its geographical remit.
 Originally set up to monitor Soviet abuses in 1976, it is Russia’s oldest human-rights organisation.

 <strong>Tesla</strong> reported a quarterly net income of $3.7bn, up by 59% year over year.
 Revenues rose by 37% from the same period a year ago, to $24.3bn.
 The electric-car company recorded a gross margin of 25.9%—[down from the past few quarters](https://www.economist.com/business/2023/01/04/investors-conclude-that-tesla-is-a-carmaker-not-a-tech-firm) but still the envy of the auto industry.
 That will help it absorb recently announced price cuts.

+Listen to an abridged version of the subscriber-only briefing.

 The <strong>Bank of Canada </strong>signalled that it would become the first major central bank to stop hiking interest rates.
 After inflation slowed from 8.1% in June to 6.3% in December, it raised interest rates by a quarter of a percentage point, to 4.5%, their highest level since 2008.
 The bank’s governor said it would implement a “conditional pause” on further hikes.

-Listen to an abridged version of the subscriber-only briefing.

 Shares in <strong>Adani Group</strong>, a multinational conglomerate that underpins swathes of India’s economy, were hit by a scathing [report](https://www.economist.com/business/2021/06/19/a-strange-news-report-briefly-rattles-the-adani-group) by Hindenburg Research, an investment firm.
 The group was accused of market manipulation and accounting fraud; its chief financial officer called the claims “baseless”.
 Shares in the flagship Adani Enterprises dropped by 3.7% at their lowest point on Wednesday.

 <strong>ASML</strong>, a Dutch manufacturer of [chipmaking equipment](https://www.economist.com/business/2020/02/29/how-asml-became-chipmakings-biggest-monopoly), beat expectations with fourth-quarter earnings of €1.8bn ($2bn) and predicted sales growth of more than 25% this year.
 [Europe’s largest technology company](https://www.economist.com/business/in-the-global-chips-arms-race-europe-makes-its-move/21807603) has been subject to curbs on exports to China, but demand elsewhere in the world is making up for it—ASML had a record backlog of €40bn in orders by the end of 2022.

-Authorities in <strong>North Korea</strong> ordered a five-day lockdown in Pyongyang amid rising cases of an unspecified respiratory illness.
-Residents in the capital were told to stay at home and check their temperatures regularly, in the first city-wide lockdown in eight months.
-North Korea acknowledged an [outbreak of covid-19 last year](https://www.economist.com/asia/2022/05/14/north-korea-admits-it-has-an-outbreak-of-covid-19), but declared victory over the virus in August.

 <strong>Fact of the day</strong>: 67%, the average adult literacy rate in sub-Saharan Africa, according to UNESCO, the UN’s cultural agency.
 [Read the full story.](https://www.economist.com/middle-east-and-africa/2023/01/19/why-zimbabwes-schools-have-taken-to-selling-chickens)